-

 Administrative data

 Administrative data are information collected by governments or private-sector organizations as part of their ongoing operations, for example, records of births and deaths, taxation records, records of the flow of goods and people across borders, and data collected by satellites.
-Like most other statistical agencies, Statistics Canada uses administrative data instead of or in addition to survey data and to support statistical operations.
+Like most other statistical agencies, Statistics Canada uses administrative data as well as survey data to support statistical operations.

 Data terminology resources